Code-Institute-Submissions/hidden-gems/assets/testing.md

 * I clicked on every button to make sure that they led the user to the correct section of the website.
 * I clicked on each social media icon in the footer and confirmed that it directed users to a new tab with the correct website opening.
 * I clicked on each section of the site map in the footer to confirm it re-directed the user to the correct section.
+* I created a 404.html page which helps re-direct users to the main page, if a 404 error occurs.

 ### Map